tigerkelly/utils/README.md

 	- logger.c, helper fcuntions for UNIX system logging.

-miscUtils - Set deverse set of fucntions to help with many types of tasks.
+miscUtils - A deverse set of fucntions to help with many types of tasks.

 	- cqueue.c, circular link list functions, very fast.
 	- crc32.c, to create a 32 bit CRC value for data given.